makma/fingerprintjs.com/content/blog/fingerprintjs-announces-soc-2-compliance.md

 ---
 FingerprintJS is committed to keeping our customer and company data safe to the highest possible standards.

-That’s why today we are excited to share that we received our SOC 2 Type 1 report, which validates our commitment to best-in-class data security and privacy.
+That’s why today we are excited to share that we received our SOC 2 Type 1 report for our company and our Pro offering, which validates our commitment to best-in-class data security and privacy.

 For companies that require SOC 2 compliance or simply value the added assurance from their technology partners, there has never been a better time to start working with us.